| || |

 Lima, Peru-based designer of the polygonal typeface Fractal (2016).
 [Google]

 Celebrated American sign painter and type designer (b.
 Tacoma, WA, 1951), who lives in Iowa City, IA.
 Downer earned a BA degree in Fine Art from Washington State University, and both an MA degree and an MFA degree in painting from the University of Iowa.
 John Downer has been a journeyman sign painter since 1973, and a type designer since 1983.
 He is known as a type critic and type historian.
-He teaches hand lettering regularly and lectures widely at educational institutions and professional conferences.
+He teaches hand lettering and lectures widely at educational institutions and professional conferences.
 Downer's professional activities include sign painting, lettering, glass gilding, type design, typography, and logo design.
 His typefaces:

 Russian piece by Ilya Ruderman on Downer's lettering.
 His present company is Voltage.
 At ATypI 2008 in St. Petersburg, he spoke about revivals, and ran a lettering workshop, something he is famous for at previous ATypI meetings as well.
 His abstract on font revival reads: To understand the intrinsic differences between plagiarism (normally regarded as a bad thing) and preservation (normally regarded as a good thing), we should look at various means by which newer typefaces are derived from older ones.
 There are indeed many approaches.
 Outlining them can be helpful in considering the practices surrounding revivalism in general: revivals, recuttings, reclamations - anthologies, surveys, remixes - knockoffs, clones, counterfeits - "me too", copycat - reconsiderations, reevaluations, reinterpretations - homages, tributes, paeans - encores, sequels, reprises - extensions, spinoffs, variations - caricatures, parodies, burlesques.